Nursing Home Abuse

 If you or a loved one has suffered injury due to nursing home abuse or neglect, contact an experienced elder abuse attorney to discuss your situation.
 The personal injury attorneys at Yarian & Associates, APC attend to each case with care and passion for defending victims.

 Families and victims of nursing home neglect should not be burdened with legalities.
 Let Yarian & Associates, APC guide you through these complex issues.
-You and your family may be due to compensation.
-Our attorneys, with two collective decades of personal injury experience, practice throughout the California Central District Court and surrounding areas including Long Beach, Los Angeles, Visalia, Glendale, and Pasadena.
+You and your family may be entitled to compensation.
+Our attorneys, with extensive personal injury experience, practice throughout California and surrounding areas including Long Beach, Los Angeles, Visalia, Glendale, and Pasadena.

 Our personal injury attorneys will not charge for their services unless and until they successfully settle or prosecute your case.
 Call (844) 291-1911 today to schedule a free consultation.